American Chess

 In our information age, the technological leaps of the past two decades rival the monumental shifts of the Industrial Revolution two hundred years ago.
 This transformation aligns with global political uncertainty during the Cold War.
 However, many militaries seem trapped in the past, believing these new tools will merely enhance traditional approaches instead of redefining them entirely.
 It's time to rethink that mindset.

 The Air Force, renowned for its commitment to massive bombing campaigns, is fascinated with cutting-edge, costly fighter jets.
-They remain undeterred, despite going a whopping 40 years without losing a single plane to enemy fire.
+They remain undeterred, even though they've had 40 year-run without losing a single plane to enemy fire.
 Today, we’ve set our sights on the F-35, with costs soaring into the trillions of dollars.
 This investment comes at a time when America’s aerial capabilities already outshine the rest of the globe—and will continue to do so for decades.

 Over the past two decades of conflict, relentless displays of force have primarily claimed innocent lives and fueled the anger of those left behind.
 Meanwhile, networked organizations have deftly showcased their ability to evade heavy blows, turning setbacks into striking counterattacks.